And we always have that phone line open here at the EIB, Excellence in Broadcasting Network.

 They were clearly guarding that illicit drug shipment.

-Probably Mexican military, can we prove it?
+Can we prove it?

-As happens in almost every one of these cases.
+No, because they fled back into Mexico, as happens in almost every one of these cases.

-And our agents have been shot at dozens of times down along the U.S. Mexico border by what we believe and we know are Mexican military units.
+And our agents have been shot at dozens of times down along the U.S.-Mexico border by what we believe and we know are Mexican military units.

-Now it really doesn't matter whether it's some rogue breakoff unit like the Zetas who were trained by the U.S. military, by the way, for counter narcotics, and have been hired by the cartels, it's still in Mexico's backyard, and it's their responsibility to clean it up and not allow it to happen.
+Now, it really doesn't matter whether it's some rogue breakoff unit like the Zetas, who were trained by the U.S. military, by the way, for counter-narcotics and have been hired by the cartels.

 I just can't imagine the U.S. allowing that type of lawlessness to occur on its side of the border.

-You can speak to TJ up next at uh one-eight hundred-two eight two two eight eight two.
+You can speak to TJ up next at 1-800-282-2882.

 U.S. border agents complaining of being shot at by uniformed Mexican troops.

-Violence growing over the past two years, things have gotten very bad.
+Violence growing over the past two years.

-and uh and he's told us it was common knowledge along the border that some Mexican military units, federal and state police and former Mexican soldiers, are being paid by drug cartels to protect shipments of cocaine, marijuana, and heroin into these United States.
+And he's told us it was common knowledge along the border that some Mexican military units, federal and state police and former Mexican soldiers, are being paid by drug cartels to protect shipments of cocaine, marijuana, and heroin into these United States.

 Is that about right, TJ?